Pramod Boro

-Pramod Boro (born 1 March 1975) is an Indian politician serving as the president of The United People's Party Liberal (UPPL) since 25 February 2020 and Chief Executive Member of Bodoland Territorial Region, an autonomous region in Assam since 15 December 2020.
-He was the former president of All Bodo Students Union.
-Pramod Boro was born to Late Ghanashyam Boro.
-He is a resident of Tamulpur, Baksa district.
+Pramod Boro (born 1 March 1975) is an Indian politician serving as the president of the United People's Party Liberal (UPPL) since 2020 and the 2nd and current Chief Executive Member of the Bodoland Territorial Council representing Koklabari since 2020.
+He was the former president of All Bodo Students Union from 2009 to 2020.

 Political career

-After stepping down as the President from ABSU, he formally joined the United People’s Party Liberal (UPPL) on the 21st February 2020 at the Fourth Annual Convention held at Bijni, Chirang District of Assam; the UPPL was formed on 5 August in 2015 under the banner of Bodoland Movement groups at that time headed by Urkhao Gwra Brahma as the Founder President of the Party.
+After stepping down as the President of ABSU, he formally joined the UPPL on 21 February 2020 during the Fourth Annual Convention held in Bijni, Chirang District, Assam.
+The UPPL had been formed on 5 August 2015 under the banner of the Bodoland Movement groups, with Urkhao Gwra Brahma serving as the Founding President of the party.

-Currently, Pramod Boro is the President of the United People's Party Liberal.
-Under his leader, UPPL has come to power in BTC Election, 2020 with alliance from BJP and GSP.
-He has become the Chief Executive Member (CEM) of the Bodoland Territorial Council (BTC) since 15 December 2020 by over throwing Shri Hagrama Mohilary.
+Pramod Boro is currently the President of the UPPL.
+Under his leadership, the UPPL came to power in the 2020 BTC elections through an alliance with the Bharatiya Janata Party (BJP) and the Gana Suraksha Party (GSP).
+He has been serving as the Chief Executive Member (CEM) of the Bodoland Territorial Council (BTC) since 15 December 2020.

-Pramod Boro played a key role in signing the historic BTR Peace Accord, 2020, a tripartite accord signed in New Delhi, among all NDFB factions, ABSU and Government, while he was the President of ABSU.